MARKET SNAPSHOT: Dow, S&P 500 Look To Set New Records After Powell Boosts Expectations For Fed Rate Cut

 UnitedHealth shares lead the Dow higher

-U.S. stocks were slightly higher midday Thursday, attempting to build on gains that saw the Nasdaq Composite index end in record territory on Wednesday after Federal Reserve Chairman Jerome Powell reinforced expectations for an interest rate cut later this month.
+U.S. stocks edged higher Thursday, attempting to build on gains that saw the Nasdaq Composite index end in record territory on Wednesday after Federal Reserve Chairman Jerome Powell reinforced expectations for an interest rate cut later this month.

 Powell, who testified Wednesday before the House Financial Services Committee, is testifying to the Senate Banking Committee on Thursday.